kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 3. What will be the flow of publishing and consuming events?

-A typical set up with Kyma eventing post Knative adoption would look like:
+A typical setup with Kyma eventing post-Knative adoption is as follows:

 ![](assets/overview.svg)